haiku/website/content/blog/apl/2020-07-11_repository_identification.md

 ## Closing the Loop with the Identifiers

 HDS will periodically download the `repo.info` and `repo` file from the repository and parse them into its own database.
 When it later provides the repository data to the HaikuDepot desktop application, HDS includes the `identifier` for each repository.
-HaikuDepot is then able to correlate the `identifier` coming from HDS with the `identifer` available from its local cache of the `repo.info` file.
+HaikuDepot is then able to correlate the `identifier` coming from HDS with the `identifier` available from its local cache of the `repo.info` file.
 This way HaikuDepot is able to ascertain which repository or repositories to observe in HDS in relation to the locally configured repositories regardless of which mirror was used.

 HaikuDepot is able to show a list of packages from the locally configured repositories and is also able to enhance the available data locally with the packages' data stored in HDS.